Process documents at scale — entirely in Java

 What is a Java PDF library?

-A Java PDF library is a set of APIs enabling developers to create, manipulate, and manage PDF documents within Java applications.
-These libraries provide functionality such as generating PDFs from scratch, modifying existing documents, extracting content, and handling form data.
+A Java PDF library is a set of APIs enabling developers to process, convert, and manage documents within Java applications.
+These libraries provide functionality such as converting between PDF and Office formats, automating document generation from templates, modifying existing documents, and ensuring accessibility compliance.

 How to choose the right Java PDF library

-Selecting the right Java PDF library is like choosing the right tool for a job — it should match your project’s needs.
+Selecting the right Java PDF library depends on your specific document processing needs.
 Consider the following factors:

 What are the benefits of using Nutrient’s Java PDF library?